Rouast-Labs/vitallens.js/README.md

 ### Browser

 For browser usage, you can either bundle `vitallens.js` with your project or load it directly from a CDN.
 In addition to the core API, `vitallens.js` also provides pre-built web component widgets.
-We offer three variants:
+We offer two variants:

+- **Vitals Monitor:** Easy-to-use vitals monitor with basic readings.
-- **Unified Widget:** Supports both file and webcam modes with mode toggles.
+- **Advanced Widget:** For advanced users.
+Supports both file and webcam inputs, video and waveform views.
-- **File-Only Widget:** For processing video files only.
-- **Webcam-Only Widget:** For live webcam streaming only.

 For example, using **jsDelivr**: